SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 But I'm not the test developer: I don't care about optimizing their assay.
 I want to know if my spouse has COVID-19 or not!
 For that, we have other measures, some of which are the Bayesian duals of the above.
 Here are the 4 cases:
-- _Positive Predictive Value:_ If the test comes up positive, what's the probability you have COVID-19?
+- _Positive Predictive Value (PPV):_ If the test comes up positive, what's the probability you have COVID-19?
-- _Negative Predictive Value:_ If the test comes up negative, what's the probability you do _not_ have COVID-19?
+- _Negative Predictive Value (NPV):_ If the test comes up negative, what's the probability you do _not_ have COVID-19?
-- _False Discovery Rate:_ If the test comes up positive, what's the probability the test lied and you're actually still ok and do _not_ have COVID-19?
+- _False Discovery Rate (FDR):_ If the test comes up positive, what's the probability the test lied and you're actually still ok and do _not_ have COVID-19?
 This is the Bayesian dual of the False Positive Rate above.
-- _Negative Overlooked Rate:_ If the test comes up negative, what's the probability the test lied and you really _do_ have COVID-19?
+- _Negative Overlooked Value (NOV):_ If the test comes up negative, what's the probability the test lied and you really _do_ have COVID-19?
 This is the Bayesian dual of the False Negative Rate above.